RESEARCH STARTER

 Definition: The pilots of tactical jet aircraft were used for defensive posturing and offensive attacks.
 The men and women who fly tactical aircraft are usually the best pilots available in terms of talent and training.

 Significance: Fighter pilots have been a major component of modern warfare since World War I. They usually fly the most technologically advanced aircraft of their day and are trained to exceptionally high standards.
-Fighters may be land-based or deployed aboard aircraft carriers.
+Pilots may be land-based or deployed aboard aircraft carriers.

 The Beginning of Aerial Combat

 At the onset of World War I, airplanes were a rare sight, primarily used for reconnaissance.
 Both the English and the Germans had aircraft designed for observation, and that was the extent of their role.
 Few saw airplanes as practical war machines; they were considered expensive toys, frivolous, and of little practical use.
-They were noisy, breezy, hard to communicate with, and dangerous.
+Airplanes were noisy, breezy, hard to communicate with, and dangerous.
 Their engines were unreliable, and survival was often a matter of luck.

 In the early days of the war, it was rare for a pilot to come across another aircraft in flight.
 It was even more unusual to come across an enemy aircraft.
 Eventually, however, that is precisely what happened.
 When the two pilots realized that they were flying alongside one another, they proceeded to fly along a little further after the cursory waves to each other.
 Then, one realized that the other was the enemy and decided that action was required.
 Reaching into his tunic, he pulled out his revolver, carefully aimed it at the other aircraft, and squeezed the trigger.
 The other pilot decided to turn and run.
 Thus, aerial warfare was born.